Viewing Mode

 1. Install Microcks with Docker Desktop

-Within Docker Desktop, go to the extensions panel and click "Add Extensions" to view the extensions marketplace.
+Within Docker Desktop, go to the extensions panel and click "Add Extensions" to view the extensions' marketplace.

 Within the marketplace, search for "microcks" and click install